 - Public Law 110-417 Sec.
 582 stipulates that spouses of Active Duty Coast Guard members are not eligible for funding through this program.

 The $4,000 is a lifelong benefit that can be used to cover post-secondary education and training, tuition, licensing, and credentialing fees.
-This includes degree programs (i.e., Associate, Bachelor’s, and Master’s degrees), continuing education classes, as well as costs associated with the CPA and similar exams.
+This includes degree programs (i.e., Associate, Bachelor’s, and Master’s degrees), and continuing education classes.
 If the cost of a course includes books, supplies, or other necessary equipment, MyCAA will cover these expenses.

 MyCAA funds cannot be used to pay for computers, application fees, graduation fees, student activities, child care, parking, transportation, medical services, or testing fees.